Dev (Bengali actor): 2011–2020: Commercial and critical success

 In January 2012, Dev starred in Khokababu, the 2nd highest-grossing Tollywood film, once again opposite Subhashree Ganguly.
 The film, directed by Shankar Aiyya and produced by Ashok Dhanuka Himanshu Dhanuka of Eskay Movies, is the longest running movie of 2012, remaining in theatre for more than 300 days.
 The film had an item number "Dance Maare Khokababu" which was the costliest song of Tollywood till Challenge 2 released in October 2012, whose title track "Challenge nibi na sala" broke the record to become the costliest song till now made in Tollywood.
 In 2013, he starred in Khoka 420, Rangbaaz and Chander Pahar.
 Though the former two films were commercial hits, with Khoka 420 and Rangbazz earning ₹8,000,000 and ₹9,000,000 respectively, the latter gave him a slight decree of critical success.
 Made on a budget of ₹15,000,000 and shot in South Africa, the film met with critical and commercial success upon release.
 Dola Mitra of Outlook (magazine) reviewed: "Dev charms as Shankar Choudhury, the young Bengali village boy who dreads clerkdom and wangles a job as station master of a tiny train station in Uganda, where only one train stops in a day."
 Besides many awards, Dev won the Kalakar Awards for his performance in the film and a Filmfare Awards East nomination.
 After appearing in two films, one where he gave a special appearance and another critically and commercially unsuccessful film, he gave another critically acclaimed performance in Buno Haansh, the adaptation of Samaresh Majumdar's successful novel of the same name.

 In 2015, he appeared in Aparna Sen's action romantic drama film Arshinagar opposite Rittika Sen. Released on Christmas 2015, Dev's performance was critically acclaimed, apart from Jisshu Sengupta and Swagata Mukherjee.
 Upam Buzarbaruah of The Times of India reviewed: "The high point of the film are the performances.
 All the actors, including Dev, have performed perfectly."
 His performance of a mute gangster in the 2016 action drama film Zulfiqar, earned him his second Filmfare Awards East 2017 nomination for Best Actor.
 Dev's first film of 2017 was Chaamp directed by Raj Chakraborty.
 The film got critical acclaim from critics and was a commercial success earning above 8.90 crores.
 His next film of 2017 was Cockpit directed by Kamaleshwar Mukherjee.
 The film got positive reviews from critics but failed at the Box Office.
 Dev next starred in Kamaleshwar Mukherjee directed Amazon Obhijaan, a sequel to the 2013 film Chander Pahar.
 Dev reprised his role as Shankar Rai Chodhury.
 The film was well received by critics and became the highest grossing Bengali film of all time earning over 48 crores.
 On 5 January 2018, the film was dubbed and released in five languages: Hindi, Tamil, Telugu, Odia and Assamese.
+In 2018, he starred in the action thriller films Kabir and Password.
+Although Password received critical acclaim, the film didn't manage to do well at the box-office.
+That year in December he starred in Sanjhbati.